 This is an advertisement paragraph too.
 It is about my book.
 About Johann Sebastian Bach.
 Written by me, illustrated by Petra-Ines Kaune and put together by my wife, Renate.
 The biography of Johann Sebastian Bach for children.
 During the last many decades, relatively few books for kids have been published about the Thomaskantor.
 However, none of those really was a biography like mine, that is to say, none of those even came close.
 My biography about the life of the genius?
 Two very best friends forever, both cherubs, have common fun around the life and work of the "Royal Polish and Electoral-Saxon Court Composer."
 They are Veit and Balthazar.
 Balthazar was educated in how to tell especially exciting stories.
 Veit is a little cherub who specializes in performing music.
 In my biography for children about Johann Sebastian Bach, the reader is participating in a few days in the life of both.
 "Their stage" is both their own two little clouds and the clouds where they have breakfast, lunch and dinner together with the other cherubs.
 All of it is accompanied by music from Johann Sebastian Bach in the audiobook version.
 One version is not.
 That is to say, you may buy it in three versions: One is without music, one is with 18 times music, one version is with 66 times music.
 Of Johann Sebastian Bach.
 And me.
 Not only as a paper book, a real book so to speak, you may like this work as an e-book as well, and this is to say in two formats, one is with illustrations, one is pure text.
 Well, this is true after the following pic: The biography about Johann Sebastian Bach for children.
 And for adults, too.
 How come?
 Please click here.
 Okay here, end of advertisement.

-Yes, that is what children should look like, who have made acquaintance with the theme of Johann Sebastian Bach or his music.
+Yes, that is what children should look like, who have made acquaintance with the subject of Johann Sebastian Bach or his music. © Info.
+End of advertisement..

 Are you still here?
 I am very pleased.
 Therefore, I thank you very much for your patience.
 For your time.
 I did not take it easy: to either make this introduction short or – as a second option – to write just like I love to write.
 Finally, I decided for the second option.
 As you always have the possibility to cancel the rest, take a shortcut or start to explore the page on your own, as it is well arranged.
 Also, this website is designed to be a Johann Sebastian Bach Adventure Park.
 However, maybe you are here to let me entertain you in "the matter of the master."
 Perhaps you like the style, my style of writing.
 That is why it's not about writing all that in a shorter way.
 In our current internet era, there is almost no time left for anything, and there is nearly no time left to enjoy something on the internet that you found recently, because you are actually already on the hunt for the next entertainment, which you want to consume as fast as you possibly can.
 Speaking of that, take yourself some time, when you discover the many Johann Sebastian Bach stamps, take your time when you watch all the Johann Sebastian Bach videos or when you discover all those Bach photos in the Bach image archive.
 Just for fun, make acquaintance with the Bach FAQ.
 Alternatively, I invite you as a guest for a short Bach short biography or a more extended Bach short biography.
 Nowhere else can you get a collection of all current new books on the market: I prepared such for you.
 The same thing is correct for the genealogy.
 It's unique in size and correctness in the world.
 The so-called Bach quodlibet is worth a click.
 Really.
 What about the Bach cartoon section?
 Now – what are you waiting for?
 Thanks for your attention.
 Also, as said, thank you for your time.